MicrosoftDocs/connected-spaces/articles/mobile-app-add-camera-skill-zones.md

 ### Example of a well-shaped Display effectiveness skill zone

-This zone is small, focused on the area of interest, and doesn't overlap with the end cap.
+This zone is big enough to accommodate 2-3 people, focused on the area of interest, and doesn't overlap with the end cap.
+When drawing zones on the 2D image, imagine you are drawing them as if they lie on the store floor.

 ![Well-shaped skill zone](media/skill-zone-good-example.PNG "Well-shaped skill zone")